Call sales: +61 433 425 155

 No. Currently the WirelessZoo cannot monitor reptiles or exotics.

 Yes you can still monitor your patients.
-The device will stream to a dedicated on-site ‘Zookeeper’(server) in your practice which will sync your data via the cloud.
+The ZooSense will stream to a dedicated on-site ‘Zookeeper’(local server) in your practice which will sync your data via the cloud.